cirosantilli/algorithm-cheat/map.md

     Insert comes from the rehashes.

+-   takes up more memory than then number of elements because it must have an array of entries, and it must usually be at least 50% larger than the actual number of entries.

+-   no ordered transversal

 -   harder to implement because a good hash function must be chosen

--   no ordered transversal